 What you do:

-- Place the sugar and lemon zest in a bowl and rub the sugar into the zest with your fingers.
+Place the sugar and lemon zest in a large bowl, and work the zest into the sugar with your fingers to release the oils.

 What you need: